LAStools/LAStools/bin/lasboundary_README.txt

   still run the older version of the algorithm that was limited to 30 million points with the '-use_old' flag.

-  Please license from martin.isenburg@rapidlasso.com to use lasboundary in production.
+  Please license from info@rapidlasso.de to use lasboundary in production.

   For updates check the website or join the LAStools mailing list.